Robberies

 Without a strong defender in your corner, you face the possibility of becoming a convicted felon.
 With so much at risk, we urge you to look to our Brooklyn robbery attorneys who are former prosecutors with proven experience and trial skills.
 Take advantage of our free case evaluation to learn more about the charges you face and how our team can fiercely advocate for you throughout the criminal justice process.

-Robbery Charges in New York
+Different Types of Robbery Charges in New York

 Robbery is defined under Article 160 of the New York Penal Code.
 Under this law, robbery is “forcible stealing.”
 It occurs when someone “uses or threatens the immediate use of physical force upon another person.”
 Thus, robbery is considered a violent felony.